Padm0069/AI-Interview-Coach/README.md

 ### Why use `useRef` instead of `useState` for accumulated answers?
 Inside async callbacks and `setInterval`, React state is stale — you read the value from when the closure was created. `useRef` always gives the current value without causing re-renders.
 The answers array uses a ref so the polling effect always reads the latest state.

+### Why use a key prop to reset the recorder between questions?
+Third-party libraries with internal state (like `react-voice-recorder`) don't always respond correctly to prop changes.
+Setting `audioDetails` to `INITIAL_AUDIO_STATE` should reset the UI, but the library's internal recorder instance persists.
+Using a key prop (`key={recorderKey}`) that increments on each question transition forces React to unmount and remount the component entirely, giving the library a clean slate.
+This is the React-recommended pattern for resetting component state that you don't control.

 ### Why poll AssemblyAI instead of using webhooks?
 Webhooks require a publicly accessible URL.
 Polling `GET /api/assembly/transcript/{id}` every 1 second through the backend works for a local app with negligible latency difference on 10-30 second recordings.
 The server just proxies a lightweight GET — no thread is blocked waiting.